Have you searched for a complete tutorial on the “WordPress search system”? You’ve reached the most relevant result for your query.

 Before we learn how the WordPress search system works, let’s see how various websites of different niches use the search box.
 And as a result, amplifying the navigation experience.

-Websites like WP Swings that have large repositories of content can make a huge difference for visitors with a search bar.
+There are website that have large repositories of content that can make a huge difference for visitors with a search bar.

 A search bar in the header of the website allows the readers to instantly find a topic they are looking to connect with.
 If there was no search bar a visitor had to browse through 44 pages and 433 blogs to find the desired article.